IVF Refund Program

 Embryo transfer guidelines:

 If available, one or two embryos for both fresh and cryo IVF cycles would be transferred.
 If a patient is not willing to have two embryos transferred, this would preclude participation in the program.
-Once a patient has been approved for the program, they must start their first fresh donor egg IVF cycle within 90 days.
+Once a patient has been approved for the program, they must start their first fresh egg IVF cycle within 90 days.

 If a patient voluntarily terminates a pregnancy for any reason other than genetically chromosomally abnormal pregnancy, the contract will be considered fulfilled.
 No monies will be refunded.
 If a couple were to return for a transfer of their own cryopreserved embryos after a successful live birth, they would be charged at customary Florida Fertility Institute fees.

 If the patient decides to discontinue the program at any time, partial refunds are available (prorated charges will be based on single cycle IVF fees).